Train Tickets Netherlands: How To Buy Yours?

 Step 5.
 Purchase your ticket

 Then select your payment option. iDEAL is for Dutch customers only.
-But you can easily pay with a credit or debit card (Visa / Mastercard / American Express)
+But you can pay with a credit or debit card (Visa / Mastercard / American Express)

 The Lowest Priced Debit Card For Travelers